The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 The comfort of The North Face Dryzzle Futurelight rain jacket is exceptional.
 The 3-layer shell has been constructed in such a way that even when you’re slightly sweaty, the jacket doesn’t stick to you or make you feel like you’re wearing a plastic bag – which happens all too often with cheaper designs.

-I was surprised with just how comfortable the Dryzzle was next to my skin after testing it in the hot and humid forests of Bali.
+I was surprised by just how comfortable the Dryzzle was next to my skin after testing it in the hot and humid forests of Bali.
 While Candace felt sticky in her 2.5-layer XTM Tarkine rain jacket, I felt fresh the whole time.

 TNF Dryzzle Futurelight’s unrivalled Breathability

-This is the main component that sets the TNF Dryzzle rain jacket apart from its competition and I can honestly say that the breathability has exceeded my already high expectations.
-The unique nano-sized fibre has been created small enough to allow air to flow through the membrane while keeping water out or sacrificing wind protection.
+This is the main component that sets the TNF Dryzzle rain jacket apart from its competition, and I can honestly say that the breathability has exceeded my already high expectations.
+The unique nano-sized fibre has been created small enough to allow air to flow through the membrane while keeping water out, or sacrificing wind protection.

 Waterproofing Of The North Face Dryzzle Futurelight

-There is always a trade-off for rain jackets as it’s nearly impossible to excel at every component.
+There is always a trade-off for rain jackets, as it’s nearly impossible to excel at every component.
 And this is where The North Face Dryzzle Futurelight rain jacket falls short.

 Don’t get me wrong, the Dryzzle rain jacket will keep you dry in a downpour.
 But the outer shell of the jacket becomes soaked and heavy, which makes you feel as if your skin is damp even when you’re not.

-Honestly, I think this has more to do with the DWR treatment than the Futurelight technology, but I am no expert on the matter so I can’t say this with absolute certainty.
+Honestly, I think this has more to do with the DWR treatment than the Futurelight technology, but I am no expert on the matter, so I can’t say this with absolute certainty.

-While this doesn’t phase me too much as the most important thing is to stay dry underneath, it does mean that the jacket takes longer to dry compared to others I have owned.
+While this doesn’t phase me too much, as the most important thing is to stay dry underneath, it does mean that the jacket takes longer to dry compared to others I have owned.
 This can be a problem if the temperature drops below freezing overnight and you end up with an icy jacket…

 Is The North Face Dryzzle Futurelight Rain Jacket Durable?